JuliaAI/LearnAPI.jl/docs/src/reference.md

 LearnAPI.jl algorithms, will implement the [MLUtils.jl](https://juliaml.github.io/MLUtils.jl/stable) `getobs/numobs` interface for
 accessing individual observations, but implementations can opt out of this requirement;
 see [`obs`](@ref) and [`LearnAPI.data_interface`](@ref) for details.

 !!! note

 	In the MLUtils.jl
 	convention, observations in tables are the rows but observations in a matrix are the columns.

 ### [Hyperparameters](@id hyperparameters)

 Besides the data it consumes, a machine learning algorithm's behavior is governed by a number of user-specified *hyperparameters*, such as the number of trees in a random forest.
-In LearnAPI.jl, one is allowed to have hyperparematers that are not data-generic.
+In LearnAPI.jl, one is allowed to have hyperparameters that are not data-generic.
-For example, a class weight dictionary will only make sense for a target taking values in the set of dictionary keys.
+For example, a class weight dictionary, which will only make sense for a target taking values in the set of dictionary keys, can be specified as a hyperparameter.

 ### [Targets and target proxies](@id proxy)